Balaji-888/Emotion_Detection/README.md

 ## 🖥️ GUI Preview

 Upload an image with a visible human face and click "Detect Emotion".
-The predicted emotion will be displayed below the image.
+The predicted emotion will be displayed abovethe image.

 ---